 Picking the Right Marriott Bonvoy Card for You

-My husband and I actually recently switched to staying at Hyatt-brand hotels and using The World Of Hyatt Credit Card.
+My husband and I actually recently switched to staying at Hyatt-brand hotels and using The World of Hyatt Credit Card (Review).
 The value seems a bit better overall with the World of Hyatt rewards program, it’s easier to get top-tier status, and there are more consistently nicer properties compared to Marriott Bonvoy.
 I previously had a Marriott Rewards Premier Plus Credit Card (which I got back in 2011) but closed it earlier this year to avoid the annual fee.